xieyuheng/inet-lisp-st/docs/articles/programming-with-interaction-nets.md

 We design the statement to define node as follows:

 - The statement starts with `define-node`, follows the name of the node.
-- Use `->` to distinguish the input ports from the output ports.
 - Use `!` suffix to mark principal port.

 The aforementioned nodes are defined as follows: